-It is common for someone who is living with dementia to deny they are experiencing any cognitive issues.
-There could be many reasons for this.
-They could be lacking insight, or are flat-out denying it.
-When we’re unable to recognize changes in our behavior or personality, this can cause problems further down the line.
+It’s common for someone who is living with dementia to deny they are experiencing any cognitive issues.
+It may be frustrating for you and your family, but it’s important not to become flustered.
 If a loved one is continuing to deny that they have dementia, or they are refusing to go into care, it’s important to help in the right ways.
-How can you help a dementia patient refusing to go into care?Continue reading
+How can you help a dementia patient who is refusing to go into care?Continue reading

 Although all seniors need to take certain safety measures, people who have Alzheimer’s disease or other form of dementia can pose some additional safety issues.
 Here are some things you can do to improve the safety of your Kansas City home for yourself, or as the caregiver a loved one who has Alzheimer’s:Continue reading